dgraph-io/ristretto/store/README.md

 }
 ```

-`store` will eventually contain multiple hash map implementations fulfilling
+This package will eventually contain multiple hash map implementations fulfilling
-this interface.
-The benefit of this will be increased performance, as certain
+the `store.Map` interface.
+The benefit of this will be increased performance and
-types of hash maps work better with certain types of data distributions.
+flexibility, as certain hash map implementations are better suited for certain
+data distributions.

-**NOTE**: The `store.Map` type does not handle admission and eviction.
-That is
+The `store.Map` interface doesn't handle admission or eviction.
+It's just a
-left up to the user.
-The interface is designed to be as small as possible and
-still usable for a concurrent cache backend.

-## eviction

-Eviction is done with the `Run(...)` and `Del(key)` methods.

-The `Run(...)` method randomly applies the parameter function to elements in
-the hash map.
-The user can count iterations and randomly sample entries for
-LRU/LFU eviction.
+simple abstraction meant to decouple the storage part of Ristretto from the rest
+of the components.